inrupt/etl-tutorial/README.md

 Loaded data into a raw triplestore, which has no inherent notion of LDP containment.
-We'll see later that Loading the same resources into a Solid Pod does result in these containment triples, since they'll have been created by virtue of Solid servers also being LDP servers (as currently defined in the Solid specification).
+We'll see later that Loading the same resources into a Solid Pod does result in these containment triples, since they'll have been created by virtue of Solid servers (currently) also being LDP servers.

 ### Running just Extract and Transform

-The test suite `e2e/node/ExtractTransform-display.test.ts` tests the Extraction of data from each of our 3rd-party data sources; Transforms that Extracted data into Linked Data, and then displays it to the console for manual, visual verification (i.e., it deliberately does **_not_** attempt to Load this Transformed data anywhere, such as a Solid Pod or a triplestore).
+The test suite `e2e/node/ExtractTransform-display.test.ts` tests the Extraction of data from each of our 3rd-party data sources, Transforms that Extracted data into Linked Data, and then displays it to the console for manual, visual verification (i.e., it deliberately does **_not_** attempt to Load this Transformed data anywhere, such as a Solid Pod or a triplestore).